 Two colloquia numbered HIST 608, or HIST 508 with permission.

 Two courses at the 500- or 600-level together defining a thematic, methodological, or comparative field.
 Non-History courses may be used with approval.

 One additional course at the 500- or 600-level in History or another field.

 All Ph.D. students are required to take two courses focusing on subjects outside their country/region of geographic specialization.

 There is no total credit requirement for the Ph.D.; rather, the Graduate School stipulates both a minimum credit requirement (three credits per term) and a residency requirement (three consecutive terms with nine credit hours per term).

 All Ph.D. students must demonstrate proficiency in at least one foreign language by passing an exam that tests the ability to read and comprehend a passage of average difficulty drawn from primary sources or the secondary literature.
 The language exam is offered once each quarter during the regular academic year.

 Advisors must approve the choice of language.
 The language requirements of Ph.D. students, however, will vary according to field.
 Students admitted into the Ph.D. program should have the language preparation required to enable historical work in their field.
 Some additional language study might be required by individual advisors as an essential part of a student’s Ph.D. work.
 These standards should be established at the time a faculty member accepts a graduate student and written on the Plan of Study form.

-Ph.D. students should take and pass their oral comprehensive exams in the winter term of their second year, or during spring term at the latest.
-(B.A. to Ph.D. students should take their oral comprehensive exams in their third year.)
+Ph.D. students should take and pass their oral comprehensive exams in the winter term of their second year or during spring term at the latest.
+(B.A.-Ph.D. students should take their oral comprehensive exams in their third year.)
 Students may, but are not required, to register for HIST 618 to prepare for their comprehensive examinations with the appropriate faculty.

 Ph.D. students must complete and defend a dissertation under the guidance of their advisor and dissertation committee.